Kothapatel/Recipe-Website-Using-REST-API/README.md

 # Recipe-Website-Using-REST-API.
-Recipe website using the REST API and Node js in the backend and mongodb as database.
+Recipe website using the REST API and Node.js in the backend and mongodb as database.
+The REST-API operated using the postman.